Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 launching an Alluxio FUSE daemon on each node of the cluster.

 If there are issues accessing Alluxio using the POSIX API:
-1. First identify which node the application container ran on using the command `kubectl describe pods` or the dashboard.
+1. Identify the node the application container ran on using the command `kubectl describe pods` or the dashboard.
-1. After the node is identified, the command `kubectl describe nodes <node>` can be used to identify the `alluxio-fuse` Pod running on that node.
+1. Use the command `kubectl describe nodes <node>` to identify the `alluxio-fuse` Pod running on that node.
-1. Then tail the logs for the identified Pod to see if there were any errors encountered using `kubectl logs -f alluxio-fuse-<id>`.
+1. Tail logs for the identified Pod to view any errors encountered:
+`kubectl logs -f alluxio-fuse-<id>`.